 Data privacy laws are complex and ever-evolving, and there is no one-size-fits-all solution.
-However, there are some best practices that every business (or organization) should consider regarding data privacy.
-By following these, organizations can create a strong foundation for protecting their customers’, employees’, partners’ or other individuals’ data handled by the organization.
+However, there are some best practices that every business (or organization) should consider regarding data privacy, including how to navigate artificial intelligence use and its impact on privacy.

 What Is Data Privacy?